Art

 3 Credits (2+4P)

 Intermediate drawing and painting course focusing on the following topics: Realism, Color, Narrative, and Abstraction.
+Other topics may be offered as well.
 Topics will be announced in the course schedule.
 Each topic may only be taken once.
 May be repeated up to 12 credits.

 Learning Outcomes